 Expert Tips

-- Prepare all of your ingredients in advance.
+- Prepare all of your ingredients in advance as the cooking process is fast!

 - Do not over blanch the noodles.
 They will be stir fried over high heat and can easily get soggy if you do.